aresdevo/animaide/README.md

 > "unselect" and "delete" them by type.
 >       - It also incorporates a Blender option that lets you select the key type that auto-key will use.
 >   - **Interpolation:**
->       - Lest you quickly assign interpolation types to key handles, just like Blender does, but with the added benefit of
+>       - Lets you quickly assign interpolation types to key handles, just like Blender does, but with the added benefit of
 > been able to assign it to every key in the selected object with the click of a button.
 >       - When dealing with "Bezier" curves, it lets you select the left or right handles of every selected key to
           easily interact with a group of handles at once.